Libensemble/libensemble/docs/papers/joss/paper.md

 - Parallelization of the ParMOO solver for multiobjective simulation optimization problems [@ParMOODesign23].
 - Design of particle accelerators [@Neveu2023] [@PhysRevAccelBeams.26.084601] [@Pousa22].
 - Sequential Bayesian experimental design [@Surer2023] and Bayesian calibration [@MCMPSW2022].

+A selection of community-provided libEnsemble functions and workflows that users can build off are maintained in [@libEnsembleCommunityExamples].

 Additional details on the parallel features and scalability of libEnsemble can be found in Refs [@Hudson2022] and [@libensemble-man].